 Not to mention, you’ll want to do your due diligence to ensure the used equipment is in good shape and won’t lead to future issues.

-Equipment maintenance plan
+Construction Equipment maintenance plan

 No matter how levelheaded you are, work-related stress is unavoidable.
 Trying to manage a worksite and a group of operators is no easy assignment.
 Add in the lingering concern about the health of your equipment and the burdens seem to compound.